dustdustinthewind/IntralismQoLMod/README.md

 - Improved Editor-zoom controls (more fidelity and removed unneded ranges)

 ### Known Bugs
-- Newly placed arcs don't get selected by the Event Editor.
+- Newly placed arcs don't get selected by the Event Editor (Maybe be a vanilla bug, will fix regardless it's shitty.)

 ### Working on